Code-Institute-Submissions/emmyamanda-genesis37/readme-files/README.md

 Any issues that has come up has been reported through git commands.
 The main issues has been making the website responsive as Bootstrap was mainly added after all files and css was done, which the developer found harder to apply Bootstrap to.
 Most issues was resolve by using Bootstrap.

+## Testing User Stories from User Experience Section

+-   #### First Time Visitor Goals - I want to:

+Quickly understand the service Genesis37 provides and how I can interact with the service.
+ I can do this by:
+- Checking history of company
+- Seeing upcoming shows
+- Buying tickets for upcoming show

+-   #### Frequent User Goals - I want to:

+I want to:
+- Check upcoming shows
+- Buy tickets for upcoming shows
+- See new information added and gallery

 ### Technology

 #### Languages used: